sherinmatt/python-challenge/README.md

 # python-challenge steps
-* First create the Pybank and PyBank Folders
+* First create the Pybank and PyBank Folders with the appropriate data set files.
 *
 *
 *